-This scholarship is awarded annually to rising law students whose commitment to racial justice reveals outstanding potential for training as civil rights and public interest attorneys.
-Eligible law students include those entering their first or second year of full-time legal study at an accredited law school.
+This scholarship is for law students commitment to racial justice who are pursuing careers as civil rights and public interest attorneys.
+Intended for applicants entering their first or second year of full-time legal study.

 The Scholarship Fund will benefit a 1L or 2L law student who exhibits academic excellence, leadership, volunteerism, mentorship experience, and demonstrates an interest in AAPI civic issues.
 Special consideration will also be given to applicants who have been adversely affected by cancer (as a survivor, or family member...

 This scholarship is for full-time or part-time students enrolled in paralegal courses (e.g. Paralegal AAS or Paralegal Preferred Pro-Certificate) to assist with tuition and fees.
 Students must maintain a 3.

 Must be a Delaware resident.
 Scholarship recipient must have graduated from an accredited undergraduate college or university and been accepted at an accredited graduate school program in the United States for an advanced degree in medicine, dentistry, law or the ministry.

 This scholarship is for current high school senior living with a disability (as defined by WHO).
 Applicants must declare an approved major in engineering, computer science, computer information systems, law, business, or a related field (e.